hamidgasmi/training.computerscience.cloud.aws/README.md

 	- Disadvantage:
 		- It's a single point of failure
 		- If the instance is terminated, the route status: blackhole
-	- Use cases: there is only one use case
-		- When cost saving is absolutely required and, a NAT and bastion hosts are needed
-		- We could then combine bastion host and NAT in the same machine
 	- For more details:
 		- [NAT Instance](https://docs.aws.amazon.com/vpc/latest/userguide/VPC_NAT_Instance.html)
 		- [NAT Gateway vs. NAT Instance](https://docs.aws.amazon.com/vpc/latest/userguide/vpc-nat-comparison.html)